leptos-rs/book/src/view/03_components.md

 Sometimes you want users to be able to add additional attributes to a component.
 For example, you might want users to be able to add their own `class` or `id` attributes for styling or other purposes.

 You _could_ do this by creating `class` or `id` props that you then apply to the appropriate element.
 But Leptos also supports “spreading” additional attributes onto components.
-Attributes added to a component will be applied to all top-level HTML elements that components returns from its view.
+Attributes added to a component will be applied to all top-level HTML elements returned from its view.

 ```rust
 // you can create attribute lists by using the view macro with a spread {..} as the tag name